spcnvdr/climatic/README.md

 By default, the web server will listen on any public IP address and can be reached by any device on the same network, so be careful!

-The default credentials are:

-    username: admin

-    password: admin

 **To Do**

-- [ ] Determine the exact format of CSV files to use
+- [x] Determine the exact format of CSV files to use
 - [ ] Finish the web page that will parse CSV files and display information
 - [ ] ~~Make it possible to change the username and password~~
 - [ ] Remove old, unneeded templates
 - [ ] Use toasts for all alerts
 - [x] Add space between menu bar and content on all pages, not just home
+- [ ] Manage JavaScript dependencies in a conventional manner

 **Contributing**